-For inquiries or bookings, or even just to say hello, please call or send us an email to:
+For inquiries or bookings, or even just to say hello, please send us an email to:

 New Email: firstname.lastname@example.org

-January 8, 2022 was one week Vince Fontaine passed.
-Vince was a gifted brilliant songwriter.
+One week ago Vince Fontaine suddenly passed away.
+Vince was a gifted and brilliant songwriter.
 He is so loved and so dearly missed.

 May the sun bring you new